LOMOND HILLS ADVENTURE TRIATHLON

 Prizes will be awarded to the first, second and third males and females.
 There will be no age group prizes.
 Prizes will consist of a race memento.

 It is hoped there will be little or no contact with farm animals during the event, but should competitors come upon a stressed or aggressive animal the advice is to avoid them; best practice would be to walk quietly and quickly away from, or around, the animal at as safe a distance as practicably possible.
 Avoid running around animals as this can cause them to react.
 At the first available opportunity, inform a marshal or other race official of the situation.
-Competitors must leave gates as they find them (i.e. if they are closed, then close them)
+Competitors must leave gates as they find them (i.e. if gates are closed, then close them after going through)

 Competitors (and any supporters) must ensure no litter is dropped.
 Littering will result in disqualification.